-Code-commits are found to have weakly positive correlations with digital asset prices measured over different calculation windows, as Figures 13 and 14 illustrate.
+Code-Commits are found to have weak correlations with digital asset prices measured over different calculation windows, as Figures 13 and 14 illustrate.
+Similar to Active Developers, Code-Commits data also exhibits periodicity.
+To account for this, a 7-day moving average was used to smooth the data.

-Although the Pearson Correlation between code-commits and price momentums is low, the Granger Causality Test indicates a mild causal effect between them.
-The pvalue is statistically significant at a lag of 1 month, both when the lagged values of codecommits are tested in conjunction and in isolation.
-However, this causal relationship should not be interpreted as having predicative power, as suggested by a low adjusted R^2 .
+Although the Pearson Correlation between Code-Commits and price momentums is low, the Granger Causality Test indicates a causal effect between them.
+The p-value is statistically significant at a lag of 1 month, both when the lagged values of Code-Commits are tested in conjunction and in isolation.
+However, due to the associated low adjusted R^2 , this causal relationship should not be interpreted as having predicative power.

 Figure 13.
-Code-Commits and Price of ETH
+Code-Commits and ETH Price